Thomas Boyle’s family coaching roots runs deep in St. Joseph’s hoops. He’s following a similar path.

 Climbing the ranks

-“I had some mutual people through my family that knew [Lange],” Thomas said.
+“I had some mutual people through my family that knew [Lange],” he said.
 “I didn’t know him personally, but my brother knew him.
 He had worked with him in the past and my grandfather [Lynam] knows him.
 So there were just mutual people that knew him that had reached out.
 We were able to sit down and talk.”

-Lange retained Thomas.
-He started in a video coordinator role before Lange promoted him to a bench position.
-Lange and Thomas worked together for six seasons up until Lange departed from program in September.
-Donahue, initially hired as an assistant, was thrusted into the head position, and Thomas helped the new coach ease into the job.
+Lange retained Boyle.
+He started as a video coordinator before Lange promoted him to a bench position.
+Lange and Boyle worked together for six seasons until Lange departed from the program last September.

 “He knows the St Joe’s crowd better than anybody,” Donahue said.
 “I leaned on him more for those kinds of things, just navigating the daily life here.
 He has a good way about him in games that he reads to what’s going on.
 I trust his feel for the game.”